Shadow-Blaxe-123/2048-game/README.md

 I've also used this project to build a habit of writing better READMEs, organizing my thoughts, and reflecting on what I learn.
 I'm journaling my full development process in a separate file.

-## Todos

-### Completed

-- Fix the scroll bug -- Done.
-- Make reset Board function -- Done
-- Make New Game Button reset the score -- Done.
-- Add dark mode.

-### Uncompleted

-- Add random generator for 2 & 4 tile when site loads.
-- Make the rsetBoard FUnction on the store generate the board with two random tiles instead of setting them all two zeros.
-- Make the moving function in both UI and the board state 2D array.
-- Add merging Function.
-- Add Scoring Function.
-- Make BestScore keeping function
-- More to Come ...